ansible/django-gulp-nginx/README.md

 $ ansible-container build
 ```

-The build process takes a few minutes, the first time, and as it runs, build tasks will appear on your terminal session as the Ansible playbook executes.
+The build process takes a few minutes to complete, taking longer the first time you run it.
+As it executes, task names will scroll across your terminal session marking its progression through the Ansible playbook, [main.yml](./blob/master/ansible/main.yml).
 Once completetd, you'll have a local set of images for your project.

 Next, start the containers: